patrick-ausderau/Node.js-course/Slides/Week3/W3-4-https-passport.md

 ### express (jelastic)

 * A valid certificate (courtesy of helpdesk) for jelastic.metropolia.fi can be used for all its subdomains
-  * Well, nothing to do, navigate to your app with https://
+  * Well, nothing to do, navigate to your app with https:// (check that SSL is enabled in environment topology)
 * Eventually, force the redirection from HTTP to HTTPS

 ```javascript